Elaunin Explained

 Research Findings

 Elaunin fibers have been found within the secretory coil of human eccrine sweat glands.
-They were in found in bundles of microtubules which had a different constancy than elastic fibers.
-The elaunin fibers found in the secretory coil had a less thicker appearance than that of elastic fibers.[2]
+They were found in bundles of microtubules which had a different constancy than elastic fibers.
+The elaunin fibers found in the secretory coil had a less thick appearance than that of elastic fibers.[2]

-Elaunin can be identified where the fibers of gingival ligament.
+Elaunin can be identified where the fibers of the gingival ligament are.

-There are elastic fibers and one of the main type of elastic fiber is elaunin
+There are elastic fibers, and one of the main types of elastic fibers is elaunin.

 See also